balasankarc/gemdeps_service/README.md

 # gemdeps Web Service
 The web frontend for [gemdeps](http://github.com/balasankarc/python-gemdeps).
-It is begin used in FOSS Community of India's [Debian Ruby Gem Dependency Service](http://debian.fosscommunity.in/).
+It is being used in FOSS Community of India's [Debian Ruby Gem Dependency Service](http://debian.fosscommunity.in/).

-Written in [Flask](http://flask.pocoo.org/) and styled using [Bootstrap](http://getbootstrap.com)
+Written in [Flask](http://flask.pocoo.org/) and styled using [Bootstrap](http://getbootstrap.com).
+Uses JSON for API responses.

 ## Features
  1. Details about the place of a gem in the dependency chain of an application - version requirement, parent gem, debian packaging status etc